ChrisJAllan/vr-video-player-overlay/README.md

 A virtual reality video player for Linux running X11, based on Valve's openvr `hellovr_opengl` sample code: https://github.com/ValveSoftware/openvr/tree/master/samples
 Still early in development, not very user friendly.

-Currently only works with stereo video.
+Currently only works with stereo video when used for vr videos, but if the vr video player is launched with the `--plane` option then you can view the video as a regular video in vr without depth (like a cinema).

 # Building
 vr video player can be built by running `./build.sh` or by using [sibs](https://github.com/DEC05EBA/sibs) or if you are running Arch Linux, then you can find it on aur under the name vr-video-player-git (`yay -S vr-video-player-git`).